-Bo spent 12 years as a systems engineer and contractor for the government, but his real drive is in solving complex problems.
-After teaching himself programming from online courses and working through some of his own projects, including the Crowdsourced FIRE Simulator, Bo joined Motley Fool Wealth Management as a Software Developer in 2016.
-Now his work is comprised of developing and maintaining our website as well as some administrative processes for our trading team.
-As Motley Fool Wealth Management continues to evolve, Bo is excited to see the broadening of our investment offerings so that our clients have a complete solution.
+Lauren spent 12 years as a systems engineer and contractor for the government, but her real drive is in solving complex problems.
+After teaching herself programming from online courses and working through some of her own projects, including the Crowdsourced FIRE Simulator, Lauren joined Motley Fool Wealth Management as a Software Developer in 2016.
+Now her work is comprised of developing and maintaining our website as well as some administrative processes for our trading team.
+As Motley Fool Wealth Management continues to evolve, Lauren is excited to see the broadening of our investment offerings so that our clients have a complete solution.

-Bo earned a B.S. in Information Sciences and Technology from Pennsylvania State University, and a M.S. in Systems Engineering from The George Washington University.
-He lives in Annandale with his wife of ten years, and his two young boys.
-Lured into learning how to smoke meat after tasting a friend’s brisket, Bo is the company’s reigning chili cook off champion with a recipe that included smoked chuck roast.
+Lauren earned a B.S. in Information Sciences and Technology from Pennsylvania State University, and a M.S. in Systems Engineering from The George Washington University.
+She lives in Annandale with her wife of thirteen years, and her two young boys.
+Lured into learning how to smoke meat after tasting a friend’s brisket, Lauren is the company’s reigning chili cook off champion with a recipe that included smoked chuck roast.

 Spencer joined The Motley Fool, LLC in 2013 as a web developer, and joined the Motley Fool Wealth Management team in 2015.
 As a Software Engineer, Spencer works on designing, building, and maintaining the systems that make everything on our website work.
 Whether it’s physical objects or software, he enjoys building things and likes the challenge of solving consequential problems.
 Spencer recalls the first experience that got him hooked on a career in technology – as a middle schooler, he purchased a personal digital assistant (before the days of cellular phones!) and figured out how to program an adventure game into it.
 Motley Fool Wealth Management may not be quite the same adventure, but Spencer is still excited about what’s on the horizon for the team – index-based investing portfolios, and fractional shares just to name a few.